AT&T Senior Plans: Phones and Discounts for Seniors

 How does AT&T verify the age of the applicant?

-To qualify for one of the age-specific plans, you need to go to an AT&T store with some form of identification in order to verify your eligibility.
+To qualify for one of the age-specific plans, you need to go to an AT&T store with some form of government-issued photo ID in order to verify your eligibility.

 -